Skip to main content

 In addition to the broadcasts, seniors were provided with a variety of educational activities and methodological material, also available online as self-paced contents.

-Finally, in 2021, the events started to be organised by libraries and communities directly, without the centralized coordination, with a good example of sustainability.
+In 2021, the events started to be organised by libraries and communities directly, without the centralised coordination, with a good example of sustainability.

 Good practice details